-Small to medium-sized businesses (SMB) rely on financing options, loan opportunities, and advances to succeed in their competitive marketplaces.
+Small to medium-sized businesses (SMBs) rely on small business loans to succeed in their competitive marketplaces.
 Unfortunately, traditional lending institutions and banks focus heavily on larger enterprises, leaving SMBs empty-handed for their cash flow needs.

-Debt financing refers to business loans and occurs whenever a company receives money from a lender for business needs such as working capital, renovations, expansion, real estate, equipment, and more.
-Some business loans are secured, meaning they require collateral such as assets.
+Debt financing refers to business loans and occurs whenever a company receives money from a lender for business needs such as working capital, renovations, expansion, real estate, equipment, etc. Some business loans are secured, meaning they require collateral such as assets.

 On the other hand, equity financing is where a business provides a percentage of the company in the form of shares for the cash flow they need now.

-Diving into the expansive world of SMB financing can be daunting, so before you start researching various options for you, there are some questions to answer.
+Diving into the expansive world of SMB financing can be daunting, so before you start researching various options, there are some questions to answer.

 1. Why Do You Need It?

-This can include the amount that your business requires and the reason for the financing solution.
-It will help if you have a firm grasp of how much capital will put you in a successful position.
+This can include the amount your business requires and the reason for the financing solution.
+It will help if you fully grasp how much capital will put you in a successful position.
 Additionally, knowing where the cash flow will go can help you plan other areas of expenditures or business needs.